NathanHynes/Bank_Tech_Test/README.md

 1. Fork this repo
 2. cd into the folder Bank_Tech_Test and run `bundle install` to install the required gems.
 3. In IRB type type `require './lib/account.rb'` in IRB.
+4. Next, create a new account by typing `account = Account.new`
+5. Use the command `account.deposit(100)` to deposit an amount of money.
+6. Use the command `account.withdraw(20)` to withdraw an amount of money from your account.
+7. to print your account statement use the command `account.print_statement`.

 ## Requirements